10 Must-Have Tools for Managing an Offshore Development Team

 By the way, at Romexsoft we use both options, Bitbucket and GitHub, for different projects.
 If you don’t know what to choose for your needs we can easily advise you.

 Wireframing is a task that occurs early on in a development project.
-Basically, it is visual layout for content and functionality.
+Basically, it is a visual layout for content and functionality.
 Balsamiq mockups are easy and make short work of wireframing, acting like a whiteboard for sketching.
 Developers can sketch their ideas, erase what doesn’t work, replace, remodel, and come up with their best solutions, based upon user needs and navigation.
-And you can do the same whenever you need to illustrate certain points to your team, outline user flows or give some feedback on the design.
+And you can do the same whenever you need to illustrate certain points to your team, outline user flows or gives some feedback on the design.
 Balsamiq is really simple to use.

 When you or someone from the team wants to illustrate concepts, create media, and share that collaboratively with other team members, on a permission basis, Screencast-O-Matic is a great option.
 Working on their own screens, individuals can capture any digital content they have, and then share it for others to analyze and respond to.
 It’s a good storage solution that also archives every piece and every revision that has been made.

-Not a Comprehensive List
+Not a Comprehensive List of Top Project Management Tools

 This is not a comprehensive list by any means.
 There are other tools out there that will perform the same functions.
 If you are a techie and plan to be technically involved with your offshore team, then you already know that these are solid tools for managing a development team.